Clamarche/Intersect.Beta/README.md

 The Goal at the end is to retrieve the information inside the photo.

 The final goal is to create a way to store information hidden in a photo and keep it even if the photo is screenshot or cropped.

+Checkpoints
+[ ] Create the template;
+[ ] Insert the template inside a photo;
+[ ] Extract the template from the new image;
+[ ] Create the template from arbitrary information;
+[ ] Insert the new template inside the picture;
+[ ] Extract the information from the picture;
+[ ] Modify the service to be able to treat a picture that have been modified (Create a decrytor);
+[ ] Extract the information with the use of decryptor.